TomasUlman/lnl-legends/README.en.md

 # 🌍 LnL Legends

-> ⚠️ This is a personal Vanilla JS project.
-The README is written in English for presentation purposes.

 LnL Legends is an interactive map quiz game where players try to locate real-world places based on photos.
 The game tests the player's geographic knowledge by calculating the accuracy of each guess using both **distance** and **response time**.

 🔗 **Live demo:** [tomasulman-lnl-legends.netlify.app](https://tomasulman-lnl-legends.netlify.app/)